Weather Forecast – This afternoon and tonight

 TRINIDAD, TOBAGO AND THE REMAINDER OF THE LESSER ANTILLES

-This afternoon, mostly fair, hazy and breezy weather, despite few brief showers near hilly areas.

-Initially, tonight will be fair and hazy, gradually becoming cloudy with scattered showers and the medium chance of isolated thunderstorm activity after midnight.
+Weather conditions will be partly cloudy and hazy with the likelihood of brief showers over few areas.

-There is a moderate concentration of Saharan dust present in the atmosphere.
-Persons who are sensitive to these air quality changes should take the necessary precautions.
+A significant concentration of Saharan dust is present in the atmosphere.
+Persons that are sensitive to this change in air quality should take the necessary precautions.

 TEMPERATURE